bhavikji/design-best-practices/README.md

 ### **Use @mixins**

 Another good feature of SCSS is it gives liberty to create functions.
-When you know that you have a bunch of CSS and that needs to be reused with different values you should use @mixin such cases.
-For instance: when you are create class with different font-size for your project.
+When you know that you have a bunch of CSS and that needs to be reused with different values you should use ```@mixin``` in such cases.
+For instance: when you a create class with different font-size for your project.

 Bad: